-10. Closure of Friends 2B Made Concept
+12. Closure of Friends 2B Made Concept

 In September 2008, the Company announced plans to close its Friends 2B Made concept, a line of make-your-own dolls and related products.
 The closure plan affected the Company's nine Friends 2B Made locations, all but one of which were inside or adjacent to a Build-A-Bear Workshop store, separate Friends 2B Made fixtures in approximately 50 Build-A-Bear Workshop stores, and the concept's Web site.
-During the thirteen weeks ended April 4, 2009, the Company recorded pre-tax charges of \$0.5 million, related to the closures, which consisted of lease termination charges, and are included in "Store closing" expenses in the Consolidated Statements of Operations.
+During the thirteen and twenty-six weeks ended July 4, 2009, the Company recorded pre-tax charges of \$0.2 and \$0.7 million, respectively, related to the closures, which consisted of lease termination charges and construction costs, and are included in "Store closing" expenses in the Consolidated Statements of Operations.
 As of October 3, 2009, all nine locations were closed and the fixtures had been removed from all Build-A-Bear Workshop stores.